drakejoshua/order-summary-component/README.md

 ### What I learned

 Majorly, I learn't more about the grid layout and how it can work in accordance with responsive web design.
-Also, i also learnt more on how i can optimize the use of opacity and disply layout
+Also, i also learnt more on how i can optimize the use of opacity and display layout

 ### Continued development

-I want to learn how to do beter responsive design
+I want to learn how to do better responsive design

 ## Author